kurves/Tic-Tac-Toe/README.md

 ![board](https://user-images.githubusercontent.com/84717663/143211823-40833686-2fb3-4225-a3a9-8752c6d1e57c.PNG)

 Lastly, is the game component which contains the game's logic.
 I started with determining the  winning moves using a two dimension array.
-It returns the winning sqaure else it returns null.
+It returns the winning square else it returns null.

 ![lines](https://user-images.githubusercontent.com/84717663/143212612-1bd88c68-a063-4f8d-8915-a3cc4ad0c933.PNG)

-The Game component also has the "checkdraw function" which checks for a draw which returns true if the condition is met.
+The Game component also has the "checkdraw function" which checks for a draw which returns true if the condition stated is met.

 ![checkdraw](https://user-images.githubusercontent.com/84717663/143213409-81a3e27c-1142-4237-a7a0-ff940cb0ff55.PNG)